-Dr. Amitha Jagannath Knight was named a winner of the 2012 PEN New England Susan P. Bloom Children’s Book Discovery Award and received a Letter of Merit for her writing from the Society for Children’s Book Writers and Illustrators in 2011.
-While her parents were originally from South India, she (and her identical twin!) were born in the United States.
-She has lived in Texas and Arkansas, and now lives in Massachusetts with her husband, two children, and two cats.
+Dr. Amitha Jagannath Knight is a graduate of MIT and Tufts University, where she earned her medical degree.
+In 2011 she received a Letter of Merit for her writing from the Society for Children’s Book Writers and Illustrators, and in 2012 she was named a winner of the PEN New England Susan P. Bloom Children’s Book Discovery Award.
+While her parents were originally from South India, she and her siblings (including her identical twin!) were born in the United States.
+Dr. Knight has lived in Texas and Arkansas, and now lives in Massachusetts with her husband, two children, and two cats.

-As an adult, her tastes have widened a bit (and happily, she no longer wishes she had a different name or hair color).
+As an adult (Is she an adult yet?
+She’s not sure.) her reading tastes have widened a bit.
 Here are some of her current favorite books for kids and teens: Chains by Laurie Halse Anderson, Feed by M.T.
-Anderson, The Hunger Games by Suzanne Collins, Code Name Verity by Elizabeth Wein, The Fault in Our Stars by John Green, The Incorrigible Children of Ashton Place series by Maryrose Wood, Brown Girl Dreaming by Jacqueline Woodson, and Boxers & Saints by Gene Luen Yang.
+Anderson, The Hunger Games by Suzanne Collins, Code Name Verity by Elizabeth Wein, The Fault in Our Stars by John Green, The Incorrigible Children of Ashton Place series by Maryrose Wood, Brown Girl Dreaming by Jacqueline Woodson, and basically anything by Gene Luen Yang.

-Her favorite books for adults: Pride and Prejudice by Jane Austen, the Booktown Mystery Series by Lorna Barrett, Middlesex by Jeffrey Eugenides, Chief Inspector Armand Gamache Mystery series by Louise Penny, Persepolis by Marjane Satrapi, and Among Others by Jo Walton.
+Her favorite genres of books for adults are cozy mystery novels, science fiction, and especially graphic novel memoirs (hearing about other people’s lives is what she misses most about practicing medicine).
+Here are some examples of books she has loved: Pride and Prejudice by Jane Austen, Flavia De Luce mystery series by Alan Bradley, the Booktown Mystery Series by Lorna Barrett, Middlesex by Jeffrey Eugenides, Ancillary Justice by Anne Leckie, Chief Inspector Armand Gamache Mystery series by Louise Penny, Persepolis by Marjane Satrapi, and Among Others by Jo Walton.